 History of past illness

-Before visiting our clinic, he was treated with oral pregabalin (150 mg/day), duloxetine (30 mg/day), and tramadol (100 mg/day) for 2 wk in the neurosurgery clinic of our hospital.
+Before visiting our clinic, he was treated with oral pregabalin (150 mg/d), duloxetine (30 mg/d), and tramadol (100 mg/d) for 2 wk in the neurosurgery clinic of our hospital.
 However, the patient did not respond to this treatment.
 We used the numeric rating scale (NRS) to assess the severity of pain, and the patient's NRS score was 5 out of 10.
 His symptoms worsened when he was lying on his left side.

 Personal and family history